Healthy vegetarian and vegan options in the food mecca of Penang

 Thanks for checking out my blog post about the best vegetarian restaurants in Penang!
 My family and I are due to leave Penang in a week’s time (mid January 2018) so I won’t be adding any more vegetarian restaurants to this blog post unless we return some other time.

 If you’re a fan of nourishing food, check out my healthy eating blog category.
+You can also check out this little-known plant based, vegan superfood which packs a powerful nutrition punch.
+You can purchase it directly from a distributor in Penang.

 What’s your favorite vegetarian restaurant in Penang?
 I’d love to hear about it so please feel free to leave a comment in the box below!